 I swear buttermilk is magic.
-I’ve dwelled on this before.
-Buttermilk seems to turn everything to gold.
-Super-moist, super-delicious gold.
+It seems to turn everything into gold: super-moist, super-delicious gold.

-Anyway, I needed a simple, summery, breakfasty, cake-like-but-not-dessert-like recipe to make this morning.
+This morning I awoke needing a simple, summery, cake-like-but-not-dessert-like breakfast treat.
 One of Ben’s friends had crashed here last night, and I thought it only appropriate to treat him to a proper breakfast.
 In other words, I was craving sugar and carbs.
 The truth is I’ve been craving sugar and carbs and a cake like this for months.
-But seriously, who doesn’t crave having a good, seasonal, berry cake recipe in their morning-treat repertoire?
+But seriously, who doesn’t need a good, seasonal, berry cake recipe in their morning-treat repertoire?

 Nobody.
 And I think I’ve found the recipe that fits the bill.
 On an old photocopied sheet of paper in my mother’s hand writing, I spotted a note: “Baby Boy’s Favorite.”
 Oh Baby Boy.
 Baby Boy is my younger brother, my parents’ favorite child, and one of the most satisfying people to cook for.
 If it was Baby Boy’s favorite cake, it would soon be mine, too.
 This cake is delectable!
 I think you’ll like it, too.

 Yield 12 to 16 pieces

 This cake is a long-time family favorite.
 My mother made it for my siblings and me when we were young, and every time I pull it out of the oven, clichè as it sounds, I am reminded of summer mornings in my childhood kitchen.
 It's simple, adaptable, and make aheadable 🙂

 Over the years, many questions have been asked, which I've answered as best as I can in the comments.
 I've answered a few FAQs in the notes below the recipe as well.